List of cricket grounds in Australia

 This is a list of cricket grounds in Australia.
 The list includes all grounds that have been used for Test, One Day International, Twenty20 International, first-class, List A and domestic Twenty20 cricket matches.
 Grounds that have hosted international cricket games are listed in bold.
-The Sydney Cricket Ground has hosted the most first-class games in Australia, with 655 games as of the 2010–11 season.
+The Melbourne Cricket Ground has hosted the most first-class games in Australia, with 663 games as of the 2010–11 season.
 The Melbourne Cricket Ground has hosted the most List A games, with 228, and the Adelaide Oval and the WACA Ground have both hosted 16 Twenty20 games.
 The Melbourne Cricket Ground has hosted 884 games overall, an Australian record.